Ghost081280/gateway-trainer/README.md

 **The first AI-powered, voice-guided remote viewing trainer based on declassified CIA protocols.**

 Train your consciousness using the same techniques explored in the CIA's Gateway Process and Stargate Project.
-Features real-time binaural beat generation and an AI guide that speaks to you through your session—just like the human monitors did at Fort Meade.
+Features real-time binaural beat generation and an AI guide that speaks to you through your session - just like the human monitors did at Fort Meade.

 ---